jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 27 Execution of erroneous sentence or process
 If a sentence is passed or a process is issued by a Court having jurisdiction under any circumstances to pass such a sentence or issue such a process, or if a warrant is issued by a Court or person having jurisdiction under any circumstances to issue such a warrant, the sentence passed or process or warrant issued shall be sufficient to justify the execution of it by every officer, prison manager, or other person authorised to execute it, and by every person lawfully assisting him, notwithstanding that—
-  (a) The Court passing the sentence or issuing the process had no authority to pass that sentence or issue that process in the particular case; or
+  (a) the Court passing the sentence or issuing the process had no authority to pass that sentence or issue that process in the particular case; or
-  (b) The Court or other person issuing the warrant had no jurisdiction to issue it, or exceeded its or his jurisdiction in issuing it, in the particular case.
+  (b) the Court or other person issuing the warrant had no jurisdiction to issue it, or exceeded its or his jurisdiction in issuing it, in the particular case.

 ### 28 Sentence or process without jurisdiction
 (1) Every officer, prison manager, or person executing any sentence, process, or warrant, and every person lawfully assisting him, shall be protected from criminal responsibility if—
-  (a) He acts in good faith under the belief that the sentence or process was that of a Court having jurisdiction, or, as the case may be, that the warrant was that of a Court, Justice, Community Magistrate, or other person having authority to issue warrants; and
+  (a) he acts in good faith under the belief that the sentence or process was that of a Court having jurisdiction, or, as the case may be, that the warrant was that of a Court, Justice, Community Magistrate, or other person having authority to issue warrants; and
-  (b) It is proved that the person passing the sentence or issuing the process acted as such a Court under colour of having some appointment or commission lawfully authorising him to act as such a Court, or, as the case may require, that the person issuing the warrant acted as a Justice, Community Magistrate, or other person having authority to do so.
+  (b) it is proved that the person passing the sentence or issuing the process acted as such a Court under colour of having some appointment or commission lawfully authorising him to act as such a Court, or, as the case may require, that the person issuing the warrant acted as a Justice, Community Magistrate, or other person having authority to do so.
-(2) This section shall apply notwithstanding that, in fact,— (a) Any such appointment or commission as aforesaid did not exist or had expired; or (b) The Court or the person passing the sentence or issuing the process was not the Court or the person authorised by the appointment or commission to act; or
+(2) This section shall apply notwithstanding that, in fact,— (a) any such appointment or commission as aforesaid did not exist or had expired; or (b) the Court or the person passing the sentence or issuing the process was not the Court or the person authorised by the appointment or commission to act; or
-  (c) The person issuing the warrant was not duly authorised to issue it.
+  (c) the person issuing the warrant was not duly authorised to issue it.

 ### 29 Irregular warrant or process
 (1) Every one acting under a warrant or process that is bad in law on account of some defect in substance or in form, apparent on the face of it, shall be protected from criminal responsibility to the same extent and subject to the same provisions as if the warrant or process were good in law if in good faith and without culpable ignorance or negligence he believed that the warrant or process was good in law; and ignorance of the law shall in this case be an excuse.